hdShang/arxiv-daily/docs/cs-RO/2025-09-26/papers/250922205v2-from-watch-to-imagine-steering-long-horizon-manipulation-via-human-d.md

 ---
 layout: default
-title: From Watch to Imagine: Steering Long-horizon Manipulation via Human Demonstration and Future Envisionment
+title: "From Watch to Imagine: Steering Long-horizon Manipulation via Human Demonstration and Future Envisionment"
 ---

 # From Watch to Imagine: Steering Long-horizon Manipulation via Human Demonstration and Future Envisionment